AndreNuechter/shenzhen-solitaire/README.md

 # Shenzhen Solitaire

-A variant of the popular card-game.
-Play it in the [browser](https://andrenuechter.github.io/shenzhen-solitaire/).
+A variant of the popular card-game, introduced in the fantastic [Shenzhen I/O](http://www.zachtronics.com/shenzhen-io/).

+You can play it in the [browser](https://andrenuechter.github.io/shenzhen-solitaire/).

 ## Rules